aims of crop improvement

 Mass selection

-during crop improvement process, Crop plants are selected or rejected on the basis of their own performance or merit.
+during the crop improvement process, Crop plants are selected or rejected on the basis of their own performance or merit.

 Crop plants with the desired characteristics are chosen in preference to those not possessing item from a large group of crops.